Scholastic Honors Policy

 PERTINENT INFORMATION

-The health science center is committed to higher education in the state of Texas and recognizes the academic achievement of students each term and at that time of graduation by designating honors and distinctions based on their GPAs, coursework, or programs.
+The health science center is committed to higher education in the state of Texas and recognizes the academic achievements of students each term and at the time of graduation by designating honors and distinctions based on their GPAs, coursework, or programs.
 To be eligible to graduate with any university honors or distinctions, students must have completed at least 30 semester credit hours at the health science center.

 Graduation with university honors is based on the average of all grades earned in courses taken in residence at the health science center, whether the courses were passed, failed, or repeated.
 All courses regardless of grading basis are counted in the 30-hour minimum, but only letter-graded courses are used to determine the grade point average.
 Certificate and non-degree seeking students are not eligible for graduation scholastic honors.